JakBul/ForKids/README.md

 If I sell products or services online, my ecommerce business must include the legal documents like an up-to-date, easy to find and easily accessible Privacy Policy. a Cookie Policy (if I use cookies) a Terms and Conditions document.
 It's necessary to add them before getting really into business.

-I am also wondering about ideas around e-mail marketing or creating a blog using Django CMS.
+I am also wondering about ideas with e-mail marketing or creating a blog using Django CMS.

 ## Tools & Technologies Used